airalab/learning-center/en/lesson_1_wallet.md

 ![Screenshot 7](/img/Screenshot_7.png)

 Fill in dao_name, dao_desc, etc. Please double check the correctness of the address.
 This account will be the owner of the DAO.
-You need to include a small ETH amount with that transaction.
-The builder will send you back the change, so any >0.01 ETH amount may suffice.
+You need to include a small amount of ETH with that transaction.
+The builder will send you back the change, so any >0.01 ETH amount will suffice.
 Click the `Execute` button.

 Please wait a little bit in order for the transaction to be confirmed by the Ethereum network.
 Now you should go to the `BuilderDAO` -> `Latest Events` list.